 Fixed fee billing is convenient for clients and simple for law firms, but requires that firms have a sophisticated understanding of how much time they spend on different tasks.

 Attorneys using a flat fee billing system need accurate data in order to properly set fees.
 Without an understanding of how much time different tasks and matters have taken to complete, firms are left setting their rates based on what feels right or how much the attorney across the street charges – not on what’s truly profitable for their business and fair for their clients.

 Utilizing automatic time tracking means fixed fee billers can collect the data they need in order to set their rates appropriately.
 By accurately tracking how much time they spend on different tasks and matter types and using that information to calculate fixed fees, attorneys can be confident in the fees they charge.

-This option is attractive to clients who may not want to invest heavily in a case that may or may not end in their favor, but can be tricky for law firms.
-These firms will need to choose what cases they take on carefully in order to protect their bottom line.
+This option is attractive to clients who may not want to invest heavily in a case that may or may not end in their favor but can be tricky for law firms.
+These firms will need to choose what cases they take on carefully to protect their bottom line.

 Firms billing on contingency need access to historical reporting so that they can make educated decisions on what cases might be profitable for them in the future.
 Using a reporting tool like Smokeball’s Firm Insights allows firm owners to review their profitability by matter type, fee earner, and more, all powered by real-time data from our industry-leading legal software.

 No matter what type of billing your law firm uses, Smokeball can help your firm to bill more without charging your clients more.

 Set Reasonable Fees and Mind the Ethics Of Legal Billing

 The American Bar Association Model Rules of Professional Conduct (MRPC) Rule 1.5 states that lawyers shall not charge or collect unreasonable fees.
 There is discretion in what constitutes a “reasonable fee” and the burden of establishing entitlement to a fee is on the lawyer.